danielzengky/bootProcessInformation/guide/README.md

 * **Seven:** Synchronize your branch with the source branch

-**NOTE: you can use any software tools， for example：**
+**NOTE: you may

-   * Github Desktop for Git client,  PyCharm for code, Atom for document
+   * use any software tools， for example：Github Desktop for Git client,  PyCharm for code, Atom for document

+   * clone source branch to **your local repository**,push and synchronize your local branch with the source branch

 ## Step One:  Fork source bootProcessInformation to your gitHub account